FarronF/limerick-council-meetings/meetings/2022/03/24-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th February 2022.md

 Members on the Community Alert Programme.
 Mr Cronin agreed to deliver a workshop to

-discuss the Programme further as part of the Joint Policing Committee Meeting in April.--- 6.Issuing of Bruff Public Realm Plan
+discuss the Programme further as part of the Joint Policing Committee Meeting in April.
+---
+6.Issuing of Bruff Public Realm Plan

 Tom Joyce, Executive Architect, Property Support and Placemaking, attended the Municipal